NobilityDeviant/ComposeToJAR/README.md

     }
 ```

-Which will include all compose libraries for every single os to officially make it a universal JAR.
+Which will include all compose libraries for every single OS to officially make it a universal JAR.
 Since you are creating separate zips for each OS, you can technically still split these, but I though this was easier.

-This is going to check if it's universal or fat JAR build and include them, else it will just add them for your current OS and is crucial.
+This is going to check if it's universal JAR build and include them, else it will just add them for your current OS.

 **Don't change the task names.
 If you do, be sure to adjust the `isFatJarBuild` function.**

-Now finally you are going to add the task:
+Now you are going to add the task:

 ```
 tasks.register("packageJARDistributables") {